Lifetime ISAs (LISAs)

 ⚠️ Do not withdraw funds yourself!

-Your conveyancer will need to arrange the use of your LISA to ensure you get the bonus – the funds will be paid directly to them.
+Your conveyancer will need to arrange the use of your LISA to ensure you keep the bonus – the funds will be paid directly to them.

 Using a LISA to save for retirement